luteberget/trainspotting/docs/src/dgraph.md

 The possible object types are:

-* **Signals**: a signal with the given name is located at the current node.
+* **Signal 🚦**: a signal with the given name is located at the current node.
 Note that this has no actual impact on trains, as only the `sight` statements can add the signal to the train's communication list.
 This statement is used for visualization purposes.

   Syntax: `signal <name>`

   Example: `signal sig1`

-* **Enter section**: a train whose front passes the current node will enter a detection section.
+* **Enter section ⬇**: a train whose front passes the current node will enter a detection section.
 Note that a train detector (e.g. axle counter) or a track circuit border will typically need to be translated into four `enter`/`exit` statements, an `enter` for the section on each side of the detector, and an `exit` for each section on the opposite sides.
 The rationale for this representation is that it is a low-level instruction that the train can simply read and execute, and that is allows for more exotic train detection setups, such as overlapping sections.

   Syntax: `enter <section-name>`

   Example: `enter section1`

-* **Exit section**: a train whose back passes the current node will exit a detection section.
+* **Exit section ⬆**: a train whose back passes the current node will exit a detection section.

   Syntax: `exit <section-name>`

   Example: `exit section1`

-* **Sight**: after visiting the current node, trains can *see* a given signal for a given travel distance.
+* **Sight 👁**: after visiting the current node, trains can *see* a given signal for a given travel distance.
 Typically, this node will appear at a given distance before a signal, and the given distance will be the travel distance from the sight object's node to the signal.

   Syntax: `sight <signal-name> <distance>`